-Mary Roth McClurg, Pharm.D., M.H.S., is an associate professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy.
+Mary Roth McClurg, Pharm.D., M.H.S., is the executive vice dean for academic affairs at the UNC Eshelman School of Pharmacy and an associate professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy.
+She also serves as the associate director for academic innovation at the Eshelman Institute for Innovation.

 For twelve years, Roth McClurg practiced as a clinical pharmacist first in inpatient medicine in the VA Health System and then fully integrated within a primary care clinic, providing direct patient care as part of a collaborative team.